Mydecine Innovations Group Provides Corporate Update

-/EIN News/ -- VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Mydecine Innovations Group Inc. ("Mydecine" or the "Company") (NEO:MYCO) (OTC:MYCOF) (FSE:0NFA), a biotechnology company engineering the next wave of innovative medications and treatment protocols to directly address mental health with a particular emphasis on addiction and PTSD, has announced that it has improved its financial position, significantly reduced cash burn, increased efficiencies and expanded its intellectual property portfolio.
-The Company’s management team is focused on the Company's fundamentals, while continuing to expand its intellectual property (IP) portfolio with novel molecules for mental health and addiction treatment.
+VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Mydecine Innovations Group Inc. ("Mydecine" or the "Company") MYCO MYCOF (FSE:0NFA), a biotechnology company engineering the next wave of innovative medications and treatment protocols to directly address mental health with a particular emphasis on addiction and PTSD, has announced that it has improved its financial position, significantly reduced cash burn, increased efficiencies and expanded its intellectual property portfolio.
+The Company's management team is focused on the Company's fundamentals, while continuing to expand its intellectual property (IP) portfolio with novel molecules for mental health and addiction treatment.

 The Company has successfully modified its business model to collaborate with Contract Research Organizations (CROs), in-license its molecules, fund the development of new drugs, and accelerate the various stages of clinical trials.
 Mydecine continues to focus on the success of the Company and creating value for its shareholders.